offternet/GoDistrOS/README.md

 #debian-usb-boot-grub-ext4-swap READMD.md

+WARNING !!! **The Improper Use of the Linux dd command and/or Gparted can destroy your data and even hard drives**
+		Aways launch gparted with "sudo gparted /dev/sdxX (x for usb device name is usually /dev/sdb, /dev/sdc, etc. Could also be /dev/hdb, etc.
+		X refers to drive device partition number: (for example) root partition /dev/sdb1 | swap partition /dev/sdb2 (as built in my BASE USB Image)
+		Double check dd commands that you are using the correct sdxX - Same in Gparted, top right: /dev/sdx is shown.

 The usb-debian-grub-ext4-swap.img is only 1MB in size but, is the BASE (See BASE comment) to create Master Boot Record, Grub, 11GB ext4 and 3GB swap partitons on a USB Stick.
-All you do is add the filesystem via dd command to /dev/sdbX (X represents the drive device name for your USB Stick); modify a few files after file system is installed on USB Stick, reboot, update initramfs and grub2 ( all explained below) and you can distribute your own Custom Distro on a USB Stick.
+All you do is add the filesystem via dd command to /dev/sdxX; modify a few files after your file system is written to USB BASE Stick, reboot, update initramfs and grub2 (all explained below) and you can distribute your own Custom Distro on a USB Stick.

-(FUTURE TO DO: Automated YAD GUI - Bash Script to handle all terminal commands.)
+(FUTURE TO DO: Automated YAD GUI - Bash Script to handle all terminal commands.
+Automate reducing image size of the Finished Custom Distro USB Stick)

 BASE Comment: BASE as being defined as, "missing an OS filesystem from ext4 partition /dev/sdX that contians a Debian Linux OS.